Table of contents

 Depending on your operating system and environment, the output may differ slightly.

-The agent is installed with core agent functionality only.
+The agent is installed with the core agent functionality only.
 After the agent is installed on SUSE Linux Enterprise Server or Red Hat Enterprise Linux, you can enable protection modules on the agent.
 At that point, the plug-ins required for the protection modules will be downloaded and installed.

 1. Go to the Deep Security software download page and download the agent package for your OS.